Prospecting: Electromagnetic prospecting

 The introduction of modern gravity and magnetic surveying methods has greatly facilitated the prospecting process.
 Airborne gravimeters and magnetometers can collect data from vast areas and highlight anomalous geologic features.
-Three-dimensional inversions of audio-magnetotellurics (AMT) is used to find conductive materials up to a few kilometres into the Earth, which has been helpful to locate kimberlite pipes, as well as tungsten and copper.
+Three-dimensional inversions of audio-magnetotellurics (AMT) is used to find conductive materials up to a few kilometers into the Earth, which has been helpful to locate kimberlite pipes, as well as tungsten and copper.

 Another relatively new prospecting technique is using low frequency electromagnetic (EM) waves for 'sounding' into the Earth's crust.
 These low frequency waves will respond differently based on the material they pass through, allowing for analysts to create three-dimensional images of potential ore bodies or volcanic intrusions.
 This technique is used for a variety of prospecting, but can mainly be for finding conductive materials.
 So far these low frequency EM techniques have been proven for geothermal exploration as well as for coal bed methane analysis.